EVENTS

 Free volunteering event.
 Come for the whole day or join in and leave when you want to.

-Activities will include hedge laying, turf removal and other maintenance tasks.
+Activities will include hedge laying, coppicing, turf removal and other maintenance tasks.
 Please bring lunch and stout footwear.
 Tools, training and tea provided.

 Cycle and car parking available on reserve.
 Good public transport links available.